Skip to main content

 Figure \(\PageIndex{28}\) below shows the rest of the reaction for the conversion of succinyl-CoA to (R)-methylmalonyl-CoA.

-The very last product from the bottom left reaction, the reformed active adenosylcobalamin cofactor, is not shown.
+The last product from the bottom left reaction, the reformed active adenosylcobalamin cofactor, is not shown.
 The enzyme facilitates the hemolytic cleavage of the Co-C bond.
-This is followed by a free-radical rearrangement.
+A free-radical rearrangement follows this.

 Methylmalonyl-coenzyme A mutase from from Propionibacterium freudenreichii subsp. shermanii (1REQ).png

-NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{29}\): Methylmalonyl-coenzyme A mutase from from Propionibacterium freudenreichii subsp. shermanii (1REQ).
+Two boxes with text, one pointing to the right, indicating a transition or change, on a blue background.
+Figure \(\PageIndex{29}\): Methylmalonyl-coenzyme A mutase from Propionibacterium freudenreichii subsp. shermanii (1REQ).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...qPYm2sXjraCuN8

-An analog of CoASH, desulfo-CoA (DCA) , is shown in spacefill, CPK colors and labeled.
+An analog of CoASH, desulfo-CoA (DCA), is shown in spacefill, CPK colors, and labeled.
 Adenosylcobalamin is shown in colored sticks and labeled B12.
-The alpha subunit is shown in gray with the key amino acids from the enzyme mechanism presented above shown as colored sticks and labeled.
+The alpha subunit is gray, with the key amino acids from the enzyme mechanism presented above shown as colored sticks and labeled.
 The beta subunit is shown in blue.

-Propionyl-CoA is also produced as a product of the oxidation of methionine, valine, isoleucine, and threonine.
+Propionyl-CoA is also produced as a product of methionine, valine, isoleucine, and threonine oxidation.
 (See the amino acid metabolism chapter for more details on mechanisms.)

 Very long chain oxidation

-In contrast to the oxidation of short and medium-chain fatty acids, which under beta-oxidation require four different discrete enzymes, the oxidation of very long-chain fatty acids (VLCFs) is carried out by two proteins with the second protein expressing three enzyme activities.
-The first step, analogous to step 1 in beta-oxidation described above, is carried out by a very long chain acyl-CoA dehydrogenase (VLCAD).
-The next three reactions are carried out by a single trifunctional protein (TFP) with two subunits.
+In contrast to the oxidation of short and medium-chain fatty acids, which under beta-oxidation require four different discrete enzymes, the oxidation of very long-chain fatty acids (VLCFs) is carried out by two proteins, with the second protein expressing three enzyme activities.
+The first step, analogous to step 1 in beta-oxidation described above, is carried out by a very long-chain acyl-CoA dehydrogenase (VLCAD).
+A single trifunctional protein (TFP) with two subunits carries out the next three reactions.
 The α-subunit carries out the hydration (2-enoyl-CoA hydratase, ECH) and next oxidation step (3-hydroxyl-CoA dehydrogenase (HAD), while the β-subunit has 3-ketothiolase (KT) activity.
 Deficiencies of TFP can cause significant disease and even death.

-TFP is a heterotetramer of two α and two β subunits with the beta subunits forming a central homodimer.
-The two alpha units bind at each end and the whole complex forms an arc.
-There appears to be a "tunnel" allowing substrate transfer after each step.
+TFP is a heterotetramer of two α and two β subunits, with the beta subunits forming a central homodimer.
+The two alpha units bind at each end, and the whole complex forms an arc.
+A "tunnel" appears to allow substrate transfer after each step.
 This minimizes premature intermediate release.
 Figure \(\PageIndex{30}\) shows an interactive iCn3D model of the human mitochondrial trifunctional protein, a fatty acid beta-oxidation metabolon (6DV2)

 Human mitochondrial trifunctional protein fatty acid beta-oxidation metabolon (6DV2).png